Use setup keys to run automated deployments and add machines to your network at scale

 - Reusable key.
 This type of key can be used multiple times to authenticate machines.

-Setup keys are set to expire after 30 days.
+You can set expiration when creating a key.
 When expired, the setup key can't be used anymore.

 NetBird offers a powerful access control feature that allows easy access management of your resources.
 In a basic scenario, you would create multiple groups of peers and create access rules to define what groups can access each other.
 Adding peers to groups might become time-consuming in large networks with dozens of machines.